FloRobart/Maven_lite/manpages/en/mvnl.md

 -v , \--version Display the version and exit.

+-cr , \--create Create the project tree as well as a file default config.
+If the output folder is not specified, the Default folder is the current folder.

 -s , \--source Root directory of the project to compile.

 -o , \--output Directory for compiled files output.